 DISADVANTAGES: Plastic air tubing and air bubblers that are NOT CERTIFIED OIL FREE should never be used with any pure oxygen service or oxygen equipment.
 Plastic air tubing is great for air, air pumps, air compressors and bait tank aerators and aquariums – FIRE HAZARD used with pure oxygen.

-Air is not oxygen enriched, contains less than 21% oxygen and does not present any special fire hazard.
-Livewell oxygen system that can enrich livewell environments to 24% oxygen concentration or greater, generate or deliver pure oxygen – always know and follow the “Rules of the Oxygen Road” using any oxygen system – FIRE SAFETY.
+Air is not oxygen enriched, contains less than 21% oxygen and does not present any special fire hazard like pure 100% oxygen.
+Livewell oxygen system that can easily enrich livewell environments to 24% oxygen concentration and greater, generate or deliver pure oxygen – always know and follow the “Rules of the Oxygen Road” using livewell oxygen system that delivers 100% pure oxygen and capable of creating an oxygen rich environment – FIRE SAFETY.

 PEDIATRIC AND ADULT MEDICAL ADJUSTABLE HIGH-PRESSURE CLICK STYLE OXYGEN REGULATORS

-Advantages: Click style medical oxygen regulators with 870 CGA (Post Valve) connections will not connect to a commercial welding oxygen tank valves with 540 CGA connection.
+Advantages: They are cheap and inexpensive.
+Click style medical oxygen regulators with 870 CGA (Post Valve) connections will not connect to a commercial welding oxygen tank valves with 540 CGA connection.